Pope Pius XI and Spain: Reactions to Pius XI's Castelgandolfo speech

-Magaz, Goma, and Pius XI
+Magaz, Gomá, and Pius XI

 The Holy See maintained relations with the Republic in 1936 – thereafter they grew weaker.
 Relations began with Burgos, the base of Franco's Nationalists, with the appointment of an unofficial Chargé.
 The Junta de Defensa at Burgos appointed a monarchist, Antonio de Magaz y Pers, the Marqués de Magaz to establish contact with the Vatican.
 Magaz had been ambassador to the Holy See in the late 1920s and had sought to enroll the assistance of Pius XI in the suppression of catalanismo and bizcaitarrismo (Catalan and Basque nationalism) – and the removal of Cardinal Vidal y Barraquer from the Primatial Archiepiscopal seat of Tarragona.
 Magaz did not succeed in removing the Catalan cardinal but did get decrees prohibiting the use of Catalan in pastoral matters and ordering the expulsion from the seminaries of all teachers and pupils suspected of separatism.

 Magaz's second mission to the Vatican in 1936 lasted barely a year.
 He endlessly demanded the canonical condemnation of the Basque nationalists, who refused to surrender to the rebels.
 He made complaints and threats against what he called the neutralism of the Vatican in the face of a war of religion.
 Pius XI met Magaz in a papal audience on 23 November 1936.
-Pius had just received a report from the Bishop of Vitoria, Mateo Mugica Urresterazu, telling him how the Franco insurgents had expelled him from his seat and telling him that 14 priests of his diocese had been shot, and many more jailed or banished from their parishes.
+Pius had just received a report from the Bishop of Vitoria, Mateo Múgica Urresterazu, telling him how the Franco insurgents had expelled him from his seat and telling him that 14 priests of his diocese had been shot, and many more jailed or banished from their parishes.
 According to a report of J.A.
-Gimenez Arnau, who asked Magaz about the audience, Magaz told him Pius XI replied to his complaints about the Vatican's attitude to the Nationalist authorities by declaring, "In the National Spain, priests are shot just as they are in the Spain of the other side."
+Giménez Arnau, who asked Magaz about the audience, Magaz told him Pius XI replied to his complaints about the Vatican's attitude to the Nationalist authorities by declaring, "In the National Spain, priests are shot just as they are in the Spain of the other side."
 In another account, when Magaz said that the slight sympathy for the National government of the Pope's words caused him great distress, Pius XI was thrown into a fury and declared; "How can anyone dare to speak of our slight sympathy when on many different and public occasions we have condemned Communism and conferred our benevolence on those who fight it?"
 From that moment Magaz had condemned himself in the eyes of both the Vatican and Franco.
-Pius XI appointed Isidro Goma y Tomas as his unofficial and confidential representative at Franco's headquarters, a role he performed from 19 December 1936 to 18 September 1937, while Monsignore Antoniutti, who had arrived in Spain in October 1936 on another mission, was named as the Papal Chargé d'Affaires.
+Pius XI appointed Isidro Gomá y Tomás as his unofficial and confidential representative at Franco's headquarters, a role he performed from 19 December 1936 to 18 September 1937, while Monsignore Antoniutti, who had arrived in Spain in October 1936 on another mission, was named as the Papal Chargé d'Affaires.
 Goma's influence on the attitude of Pius XI was powerful.
 Having met with Eugenio Pacelli and Pius XI on December 19, 1936, Goma wrote in his diary; " the unfriendly attitude towards Spain was abandoned after my report to Pacelli had been read and a formula was found to create close ties with the government of Franco."